raihankhan/raihankhan/README.md

 Hi,
-I am a Golang  Backend Engineer who swims with Kubernetes and rows with cool DevOps stuffs!
+I am a DevOps Engineer who swims with Kubernetes and rows with cool DevOps stuffs!

-> Experienced in crafting scalable, resilient backend systems using Golang.
+> Experienced in crafting scalable, resilient backend systems and workflows using Golang.
 Proficient in building custom controllers, operators, and CRDs for Database management on Kubernetes.
 Passionate about CI/CD, automation, and performance optimization.
 Got problem-solving skills and a competitive programming background.

+Major Production Grade Projects where I have significant contributions:
+- KubeDB [Managed Database solution for Kubernetes]
+- Internal Developer Platform(IDP)

 <img src="github-metrics.svg" alt="Metrics" width="100%">